Subpart 204.71 - UNIFORM CONTRACT LINE ITEM NUMBERING SYSTEM

 (d) Exhibits may be used as an alternative to putting a long list of contract line items in the schedule.
 If exhibits are used, create a contract line item citing the exhibit's identifier.
 See 204.7105.

 (e) If the contract involves a test model or a first article which must be approved, establish a separate contract line item or subline item for each item of supply or service which must be approved.
 If the test model or first article consists of a lot composed of a mixture of items, a single line item or subline item may be used for the lot.

 (f) If a supply or service involves ancillary functions, like packaging and handling, transportation, payment of state or local taxes, or use of reusable containers, and these functions are normally performed by the contractor and the contractor is normally entitled to reimbursement for performing these functions, do not establish a separate contract line item solely to account for these functions.
 However, do identify the functions in the contract schedule.
 If the offeror separately prices these functions, contracting officers may establish separate contract line items for the functions; however, the separate line items must conform to the requirements of paragraph (a) of this subsection.

-(g) Certain commercial items and initial provisioning spares for weapons systems are requested and subsequently solicited using units of measure such as kit, set, or lot.
+(g) Certain commercial products and initial provisioning spares for weapons systems are requested and subsequently solicited using units of measure such as kit, set, or lot.
 However, there are times when individual items within that kit, set, or lot are not grouped and delivered in a single shipment.
 This creates potential contract administration issues with inspection, acceptance, and payment.
 In such cases, solicitations should be structured to allow offerors to provide information about products that may not have been known to the Government prior to solicitation and propose an alternate line item structure as long as the alternate is consistent with the requirements of 204.71, which provides explicit guidance on the use of contract line items and subline items, and with PGI 204.71 .

 204.7103-2 Numbering procedures.